abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

     ..  only:: html

         The ``PathOperator`` class is itself the base class of several other path specialized LSN Operators.
-We will review them in subsection :ref:`local_search_pathoperators`.
+We will review them in the subsection :ref:`local_search_pathoperators`.

     ..  raw:: latex